 Since graduating, Amelia has lived in France and the Netherlands where she has engagements with Collegium... read full bio

 After graduating from Caen conservatory of Music, where she obtained a first prize in piano, chamber music and composition at the age of 17, and then from the Conservatoire National Supérieur de Paris, where she followed an advanced programme in academic studies and composition, Sterenn, finally realised that her true passion was classical singing, and that she wanted to express herself with her voice.
-In Paris, she studied first with Nicole Fallien and Anne-Marguerite Werster, and... read full bio
+In Paris, she studied first with Nicole Fallien and Anne-Marguerite Werster, and then... read full bio

 The French soprano, Morgane Collomb, was born in Paris and after starting the piano at the age of 8, she joined the Académie Vocale de Paris directed by the English choral director, Iain Simcock.
 From 2003-2013 with this ensemble, she took on numerous solo roles as well as singing her line alone in a huge repertoire spanning seven centuries.
 In parallel, she performed stage roles from a young age and at the age of 16, she sang the role of Flora in Britten’s The Turn of the Screw, alongside... read full bio